Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/project-planning/test-strategy-planning.md

 ---

 ## Context
-To ensure your first XM Cloud website performs reliably, securely, and meets the business and user requirement, a testing strategy needs to be in place before, during, and after go-live.
+To ensure your first SitecoreAI website performs reliably, securely, and meets the business and user requirement, a testing strategy needs to be in place before, during, and after go-live.

 ## Execution
 Start scope the test plan early, during the Discovery and Project Setup phases - preferably as requirements are being collected, the delivery plan is being outlined, and roles and environments are being mapped.